greenelab/meta-review/manuscript.md

 Some platforms offer additional features through a paid subscription or software.
 <sup>1</sup>Additional functionality, such as bibliography management, is available by editing the Word document stored in OneDrive with the paid Word desktop application.
 <sup>2</sup>Conversations about modifications take place on the document as comments, annotations, or unsaved chats.
-There is no separate integrated forum for discussing and editing revisions.
+There is no integrated forum for discussing and editing revisions.
-<sup>3</sup>Simultaneous edits online can be attributed to a single author in a git commit.
+<sup>3</sup>In some circumstances, Overleaf git commits are not modular.
+Edits made by distinct authors may be attributed to a single author.
 {#tbl:platforms}

-In our workflow, we adopt standard software development strategies in order to enable any contributor to edit any part of the manuscript but enforce discussion and review of all proposed changes.
+In our workflow, we adopt standard software development strategies that enable any contributor to edit any part of the manuscript but enforce discussion and review of all proposed changes.
-The GitHub platform provides support for organizing and editing the manuscript.
+The GitHub platform supports organizing and editing the manuscript.
 We use GitHub _issues_ for organization, opening a new issue for each discussion topic.
 For a review manuscript, this includes each primary paper under consideration.
-Within a paper's issue, contributors summarize the research, discuss it (sometimes with the original authors), and assess its relevance to the review.
+Within a paper's issue, contributors summarize the research, discuss it (sometimes with participation from the original authors), and assess its relevance to the review.
 Issues also serve as an open to-do list and a forum for debating the main message, themes, and topics of the review.

 GitHub and the underlying git version control system [@PlcxShQU; @kEX5dgzK] also structure the writing process.